Amruth-AK/accident-severity-prediction/README.md

 ### Hyperparameter Tuning

 All three boosting models were tuned with **Optuna** (75 trials each, TPE sampler).
-The optimization objective was a minority-weighted F1: `0.35×F1(C1) + 0.10×F1(C2) + 0.20×F1(C3) + 0.35×F1(C4)` — deliberately penalizing misclassification of the rare, high-stakes classes.
+The optimization objective was a minority-weighted F1: `0.35×F1(C1) + 0.10×F1(C2) + 0.20×F1(C3) + 0.35×F1(C4)`, deliberately penalizing misclassification of the rare, high-stakes classes.

 ### Deep Learning Comparison

 An MLP and a Feature Tokenizer Transformer (FT-Transformer) were trained on the raw imbalanced data with class-weighted loss.
 Both fell well short of the boosting models (macro F1: 0.30 and 0.36 respectively vs. 0.51 for LightGBM).
-This is consistent with findings in the literature — gradient boosting tends to outperform transformers on structured tabular data of this type.
+This is consistent with findings in the literature that gradient boosting tends to outperform transformers on structured tabular data of this type.

 ---